Monitoring the COVID-19 epidemic with nationwide telecommunication data: Results

 Our analysis also shows that the predicted change in the reported number of new cases varies across the mode and purpose of trips.
 In terms of mode, decreases in trips by highway and train predict reductions in the reported number of new cases of similar magnitude (\Cref{fig:cases_estimates}d).
 Their estimates have comparatively narrow credible intervals, reflecting a higher degree of certainty.
 Trips are also categorized according to their purpose, namely commuting vs. non-commuting.
 The results show that decreases in trips for commuting predict smaller reductions in the number of reported new cases compared to decreases in non-commuting trips (\Cref{fig:cases_estimates}e).
 Predicted reductions are nonetheless found for both modes of mobility (\ie, commuting vs. non-commuting), all categories of purpose (\ie, highway, road, and train), and for the whole 7--13 day forecast window.
 Again, a larger reduction is predicted for longer forecasts.

-The predictive ability of mobility for reported new cases holds with alternative model specifications (see the robustness checks in Supplement~\ref{supp:robustness_checks}).
+The predictive ability of mobility for reported new cases holds with alternative model specifications.
 For most of the 7--13 day forecasts, changing how we control for time-related factors still results in a predicted decrease in reported cases given decreases in mobility.
+Moreover, changing the dependent variable to daily hospitalizations or deaths attributed to COVID-19 leads to qualitatively the same results over a forecast horizon of 10--20 days.
+Details on these robustness checks are provided in Supplement~\ref{supp:robustness_checks}.